Dormant seeding is

 Cool Freezing temperatures?
 Don't worry, won't harm your seed.
 Grass seed acclimated by winter weather and soil moisture will quickly

 germinate as the spring soil temperatures climb.
 Using PrimeraFC seed dressing over grass seed in bare spots will insure spring germination.
 A weed free clay base seed cover, PrimeraFC,

 Love™ and Stadium Special™ sown on cold winter soils will germinate sooner than grass

 seed sown in April.
-Non Destruct™ fescue seed and Estate Mix™ bluegrass seed varieties are all cool season blends that
+Macho Mix™ fescue seed and Estate Mix™ bluegrass seed varieties are all cool season blends that

 Frost seeding is easy,